GLOE is the Kurlander Program for

 (Tickets & More Info)

-Take a dip in the pool, play some beach games, and enjoy great refreshments while chatting with new and old friends.
-Plus, we're excited to be at a new, metro-accessible spot in DC this year!
+Take a dip in the pool, enjoy great refreshments, and have fun chatting with new and old friends.

 Your ticket includes: